karolzdunek/TelemetryApiRepo/Travelport-Telemetry-API.md

 API can gather telemetry data from any internet-connected application, regardless of whether it's running on-premises or in the cloud.
 Use the following steps to start:

 - Take product ID (int) you wish to log your telemetry.
-- If your product not exists provision a new product to be added (ProductConsultancy.EE@travelport.com)
+- If your product not exists provision a new product to be added (contact Travelport Product Owner)
 - Add SDK dll reference (together with config file) to your project
 - Initialize telemetry engine object by creating new Telemetry object